If you’ve ever wondered how to make a New York style, baked vanilla cheesecake, I’ve got you covered.

 Cheesecake is my number one weakness.
 Dense, creamy, and smooth, it is as close to perfect as you can get.

 And I’m not a purist either.
 Give me pumpkin!
 Give me chocolate!
-There’s nothing that it won’t work with.
+Give me anything with banana in the mix!

 But where my heart really lies, is with a classic New York style, baked cheesecake, fully loaded with an assortment of decadent toppings.